-Putnam VT Income Fund seeks high current income consistent with what Putnam Investment Management, LLC believes to be prudent risk.
+Putnam VT Diversified Income Fund seeks as high a level of current income as Putnam Investment Management, LLC believes is consistent with preservation of capital.

 Fees and expenses

 The following table describes the fees and expenses you may pay if you buy, hold and sell shares of the fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
 The fees and expenses information does not reflect insurance-related charges or expenses borne by contract holders indirectly investing in the fund.
 If it did, expenses would be higher.